Noah Emery, PhD

 University of South Dakota

-I am Mason L. Hatwan, a doctoral candidate in Clinical Psychology at the University of South Dakota, soon to begin my clinical residency at the VA Connecticut Healthcare Systems in West Haven, CT.
+I am Mason L. Hatwan, a doctoral candidate in Clinical Psychology at the University of South Dakota and clinical psychology resident at the VA Connecticut Healthcare Systems in West Haven, CT.
 My academic foundation is rooted in a scientist practitioner model in clinical psychology, starting with a B.S. and advancing through an M.A. to my current doctoral studies.
 Throughout my academic journey, my research has consistently focused on the dynamics of affective and behavioral changes across diverse contexts.
 I have developed a particular interest in exploring catalysts and barriers to change, employing sophisticated analytic techniques and innovative data collection methods to advance our understanding of these phenomena.

 Clinically, I have garnered a broad range of experiences in multiple therapeutic modalities, including Cognitive-Behavioral, Psychodynamic, and third-wave therapies.
 My training has spanned several high-caliber institutions, equipping me with the skills necessary to effectively treat and support clients from diverse and complex backgrounds.